Tahoe Blue Beach logoTahoe Blue Beach Program

 This first-of-its-kind beach management initiative brings together land managers, concessionaires, businesses, nonprofits, and cutting-edge technology to make responsible, Lake-friendly recreation the easy and obvious choice.
 And it’s working, based on our data collected at the July 5th “Keep Tahoe Red, White and Blue” cleanup event.

-The Tahoe Blue Beach program is a collaborative program between the League, land managers — including the USDA Forest Service Lake Tahoe Basin Management Unit (USFS) and California State Parks — as well as beach concessionaires and businesses to “raise the bar for beach management in Tahoe” to ensure Lake Tahoe is protected from the impacts of recreation.
+The Tahoe Blue Beach program is a collaborative program between the Keep Tahoe Blue, land managers — including the USDA Forest Service Lake Tahoe Basin Management Unit (USFS) and California State Parks — as well as beach concessionaires and businesses to “raise the bar for beach management in Tahoe” to ensure Lake Tahoe is protected from the impacts of recreation.
 The three essential concepts for success are education, engineering, and enforcement.
 This includes improvements to facilities, staffing, signage, and enforcement at beaches around the Lake.

 The goal is to ensure Lake Tahoe is protected from the impacts of recreation.
 The three essential concepts for success are education, engineering, and enforcement.
 This includes improvements to facilities, staffing, signage, and enforcement at beaches around the Lake.